Traditional Chinese Medicine (TCM)

 Traditional medicines evolved through careful observation of nature and human physiology.
 A fundamental theme of Chinese medicine is the mirroring of the universe on macroscopic and microscopic scales.
 The human body is a microcosm of the universe and functions within familiar natural principles.

 Traditional medicines balance the landscape of the body.
 With aging, the body is affected by environment, injuries, climate, lifestyle and genetics.
-If natural immunity and function are weakened, small imbalances eventually become chronic dysfunction and disease.
+Especially if natural immunity and function are weakened, small imbalances eventually become chronic dysfunction and disease.
 In a traditional view, acupuncture stimulates energies (Qi) and vital Blood to flow better, and harmonizes the person with themselves and with nature.

 - Diet & Herbs